快速導覽

 Departing from Hong Kong City to Lantau Island

-However, before setting off to ride the Ngong Ping 360 Cable Car, we strongly recommend that you purchase your Ngong Ping 360 Cable Car ticket on Klook in advance.
-One advantage of using Klook to buy Ngong Ping 360 cable car tickets is that they have arranged a special counter to process Klook orders.
-Basically, you can buy tickets directly without spending time in queues.
+Because there is an advantage to using Klook to buy Ngong Ping 360 cable car tickets: they have arranged a special counter to process Klook orders, and you can basically buy tickets directly without spending time in queues.
 Especially during weekends and holidays, it is common to spend 30 minutes queuing to buy tickets.
-But for today’s tight schedule, being able to save time queuing means you have more time to visit more places.
+However, for today’s very tight schedule, as long as you can save time in queuing, it means you have more time to visit more places.

 Book Ngong Ping 360 cable car tickets: Klook exclusive discount on Ngong Ping 360 cable car tickets